fernandozamoraj/benefits_calc/README.md

 # benefitscalc

-Demo Challenge App Benefits Calculator
+# Demo Challenge App Benefits Calculator

-Downloading, Installing and Running
+### Downloading, Installing and Running

-Download or clone this repository.
+1. Download or clone this repository.
-Navigate to /benefits_calc/src/PBC_WS/ rebuild the solution and run Navigate to /benefits_calc/src/pbc-client/src/ from the command line run the command npm update to update all dependencies in the project run the command npm start to start the application
+2. Navigate to /benefits_calc/src/PBC_WS/ rebuild the solution and run
+3. Navigate to /benefits_calc/src/pbc-client/src/ from the command line
+4. run the command `npm update` to update all dependencies in the project
+5. run the command `npm start` to start the application

-Running the application
+### Running the application

-The client application will run on localhost:3000.
+The client application runs on localhost:3000.
 The application allows you to perform two functions
-     Add a member
+   * Add a member
-     Run the calculations
+   * Run the calculations
 Validation requirements
-     At a minimum the application requires you to enter an employee member in order to perform the calculations
+   * At a minimum the application requires you to enter an employee member in order to perform the calculations

-The benefits calculator consits of two projects.
+# The benefits calculator consists of two projects.

-The Benefits Back End
+### The Benefits Calculator Back End

 The first project is the back end, an MVC .NET web api project.
 The project is located in the folder /benefits_calc/src/PBC_WS/.
 You can open the project